PayXpert/connect2pay-woocommerce-module/README.md

 2. Activate the plugin at the plugin administration page

-3. Go the that WooCommerce Settings, Click on Checkout, you will see a new Checkout Options: PayXpert
+3. Go the that WooCommerce Settings, click on Checkout, you will see a new Checkout Options: PayXpert

 4. Click on the PayXpert Checkout Options, enable the gateway and fill the information provided by PayXpert